rahulvk007/geekyrahul.github.io/_posts/2020-04-02-netlify-vs-github-pages-speedtest.md

 </table>
 <!-- DivTable.com -->

 <p>Feel free to pick your own winner.
-For my use cases I think Netlify is the winner.
-This site you are reading now is hosted on Netlify.</p>
+For my use cases I think Netlify is the winner.The site you are reading now is hosted on Github pages.</p>

 The featured image on the top was from pixabay.
 Image by <a href="https://pixabay.com/users/bsdrouin-5016447/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2402637">Bethany Drouin</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=2402637">Pixabay</a>